annabrz/annabrz/README.md

  Hi there 👋 My name is Anna!
+I'm a software engineer with experience in Ruby on Rails and Javascript based programming.

 <!--
 **annabrz/annabrz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->